kanishktripathi/OldTwitterStreamAndroid/README.md

 A basic android app that captures feeds from twitter stream API

 **Key learnings**
 This project was helpful in learning Fragments, Listview, Loaders and content providers on Android.
-Also explored the concept of OAuth protocol whose mechanism I had used earlier but the concept itself was not knwown.
+Also explored about OAuth protocol whose mechanism I had used in earlier projects but the concept itself was not known to me.

 **License**